 What is a Boundary Pin Survey?

 A boundary pin survey will physically locate the boundaries of your property in the ground.
 The surveyor must carefully measure the proper distances in the field and confirm where the corners of your property should be and verify that a pin is already there or set a pin in the ground.
 This is the only proper way of locating your land.
-Anything less is only
+Anything less is only guess work and can perpetuate errors property owners have made over the years.

 What is a Mortgage Survey?